Amy Freier, LCPC, CST

 In addition to her previous clinical work at Enliven Couples Therapy, Amy currently serves as Adjunct Professor in the Couple and Family Therapy program at Adler University.
 She is fluent in Spanish, and has extensive experience treating clients of various cultural backgrounds, including interfaith, interracial, and bicultural individuals and couples.
 Amy is a Clinical Fellow of the American Association of Marriage and Family Therapy (AAMFT), and a professional member of the American Association of Sexuality Educators, Counselors, and Therapists (AASECT), and continues to expand her clinical range through ongoing commitment to personal and professional growth.

-Amy Stewart, MS, LMFT
+Amy Stewart, LMFT, CST